uctb/ST-Paper/README.md

 # Spatio-Temporal Prediction Papers

 This compilation focuses on spatio-temporal prediction papers.
 Note that the metadata may not encompass all relevant papers and could include unrelated ones, as selected by large language models.
-Currently, we've collected papers from venues such as KDD, NeurIPS, ICLR, AAAI, WWW, ICDE, IJCAI, WSDM, CIKM and T-ITS, with ongoing efforts to expand our repository.
+Currently, we've collected papers from venues such as KDD, NeurIPS, ICLR, AAAI, WWW, ICDE, IJCAI, WSDM, CIKM, IEEE TITS and IEEE TMC, with ongoing efforts to expand our repository.

 - **New!
 Mar.
-25, 2024: Add IEEE T-ITS 2022!**
+27, 2024: Add IEEE TMC 2022, 2023!**
 - Mar.
+25, 2024: Add IEEE TITS 2022.
+- Mar.
 20, 2024: Add ICLR 2024.
 - Mar.
 12, 2024: Add WSDM 2024.
 - Mar.
-2, 2024: Add IEEE T-ITS 2020-2021.
+2, 2024: Add IEEE TITS 2020-2021.
 - Dec.
 24, 2023: Add NeurIPS 2023.
 - Dec.
 17, 2023: Add IJCAI 2020, AAAI 2020-2022 and NeurIPS 2020.
 - Dec.
 16, 2023: Add IJCAI 2021, IJCAI 2022 and NeurIPS 2021.
 - Dec.
 15, 2023: Add IJCAI 2023 and NeurIPS 2022.
 - Dec.
 14, 2023: Add AAAI 2023.
-- Dec.
-12, 2023: Add ICDE 2020, 2021, 2022 and 2023.

 ## ICLR 2024